-This is great for two reasons.
-Number one it’s a positive social indicator.
+Google Authorship is great for two reasons.
+Number 1: it’s a positive social indicator.
 You want to give Google as many reasons to trust your website and the content from your website as possible.
 This is one very good reason.
-Number two, it’s going to increase clicks.
+Number 2: it’s going to increase clicks.

 Google Authorship will add authority to your content and improve click-through, and it can be added to your website in just a few minutes!